 - Class Survey: information will be provided.
-Due: before the first class - Leadership Interview: to deepen your understanding of leadership, each student will interview a leader.
-Due: March 31st

-- Book Review: in addition to the readings for each class below, students will read and summarize a book tailored to their individual leadership interests.
+Due: before the first class - Leadership Interview: to expose students to different perspectives on leadership, each student will interview someone in a leadership role and provide a brief written summary and a short presentation.
+Due: April 6th. - Book Review: in addition to assigned readings for each class, students will read and summarize a book tailored to their individual leadership interests.
 Due: April 16th. - Reflective Essays: to further awareness of the role of leadership, each student will prepare two short essays (concise expression is encouraged) on leadership topics.
-Due: by April 13th and April 27th. - Leadership Paper.
-Each student will submit a paper (7-10 pages) about leadership from a conflict perspective.
-A brief abstract describing the conflict and the approach, due no later than April 15th.
-Paper Due: May 1st.
+Due: by April 20^h and May 5th. - Leadership Paper.
+Each student will submit a paper (length TBD) about a conflict from a leadership perspective.
+A brief description of the conflict and the analytic approach is due no later than April 21st.
+Paper Due: May 10th.